-Now I'm already using ethical terminology: good and bad.
-But actually, what can corporations, in particular, do to contribute to sustainable development, in a sense of a net positive contribution to economic, but in particular to environmental and social contributions.
+But what can companies, in particular, do to contribute to sustainable development?
+In the sense of a positive net contribution to the economy, but in particular now also to environmental and social contributions.

-The introduction of sustainability in business
+The evolution of the integration of ethics and sustainability in business

 Ethics in business

 I surveyed more than 70 professionals online and here I asked for example questions: "How familiar are you with the sustainable development goals?" just as a macro framework.
 But then I ask "at which stage are you in the implementation of these goals?" and it was very surprising because a lot of companies that report on the SDGs or that use the logos that you can see if you go on their homepages or in the report’s pages, 60% of the people didn't know or said he was not very familiar with the SDGs.

 In the second step, I asked the questions assuming that ethics is a key feature of sustainability and when I asked managers "have you ever been trained on ethics or business ethics?" it turned out that about 30% had ever had ethical training.